nicholaslalor/Database---Monitoring-Project/readme.md

 # Database Monitoring and Performance Optimization

 ## Overview
 In this project, I aimed to implement comprehensive monitoring and performance optimization solutions for MySQL databases, focusing on ensuring efficient operations and scalability.
 This hands-on experience allowed me to deepen my understanding of database management, monitoring tools, and automation processes.
+By integrating powerful monitoring tools such as Prometheus and Grafana, I enhanced visibility into the database’s performance, making it easier to identify issues and optimize query efficiency.
+Additionally, the use of Ansible and Bash scripting for automation ensured that tasks like backups and maintenance were carried out seamlessly and without manual intervention.

 ## Features
 - **MySQL Database Monitoring**: Real-time monitoring of MySQL databases using Prometheus for metrics scraping and Grafana for visualization.